koswjjnd/Exploding-Kittens/docs/bva/Turnservice/takeTurn.md

 ### TC4: Valid Turn with Cards

 - Input: player with cards in hand, valid GameContext
-- Expected: Player can play cards, then draw
+- Expected: Player can play cards until choosing to end turn
-- Description: Normal turn flow with card playing and drawing
+- Description: Normal turn flow with optional card playing and drawing

 ### TC5: Turn with Exploding Kitten